-Listed below are some of the messages you may see on this part of the screen and the actions you will need to take.
+Listed below are some of the messages you may see on the information screen and the actions you will need to take.

 GATE SHOWN Your gate number is not yet known.
 Check the screen at the time given and your gate number should be shown at that time.